Key Takeaways

 The journal is your database.
 After 10-15 entries, patterns emerge.
 You might discover that you frequently dream about your old school, or that cars in your dreams never work properly.
 These become your lucidity triggers.

-The Proven 4-Week Protocol
+The 4-Week Practice Protocol

 📅4-Week Lucid Dreaming Protocol